groenator/iptvboss-docker/README.md

 ## Tasks to improve

 [x] Pushing the docker image to an actual docker registry.

 [ ] Creating a script to configure the cronitor jobs automatically without re-create the job is they are already available in the account.
-  - At the moment, anytime the container is restarted it will re-create the cronitor jobs again.
+- Currently, anytime the container is restarted it will re-create the cronitor job again.
 - If that's the case, delete the old jobs and use the new ones.
 - Run `crontab -l` inside the docker container to see the cronitor job ID and compare it with the cronitor.io dashboard.